 As described in note 2 to the 2003 annual consolidated financial statements of Air Canada, on September 30, 2004, Air Canada acquired two previously leased aircraft from GECC for an aggregate amount of \$353.
 GECC provided financing in the amount of \$63.
 Terms and conditions of these loans are set out in note 9.
-The difference of \$290 was paid to GECC on September 30, 2004, under the terms of the GRA.
-This one-time payment of \$290 has been classified as a cash flow used for the operating activities of ACE.
+The difference of \$290 was paid to GECC on September 30, 2004, which includes the repayment of the convertible note under the GRA.